 Medical diagnosis traditionally presumes that pain is a signal of tissue injury conveyed to the central nervous system via a healthy nervous system.
 The definition of pain, as given by the International Association for the Study of Pain, underscores this: "an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described by the patient in terms of such damage" (see Chapter 2).
 [AU: 1] The traditional model, however, fails to explain many pain syndromes associated with damage to the peripheral nerve, or to the pathways coursing through the dorsal horn and spinal cord.
 Although pain may be linked causally to tissue injury, it is not necessarily so.
 Injury does not always generate pain, nor does pain always signal injury.
-Persistent pain can occur in the presence of the following conditions: (a) ongoing nociception (e.g., an unhealed fracture) or persistent inflammation (e.g., rheumatoid arthritis).
-Inflammation results in the local release of algogenic substances such as bradykinin, serotonin, histamine, H+, K+, prostaglandins, leukotrines, nerve growth factors, and neuropeptides; (b) psychological factors such as somatization disorders, depression, or adverse operant learning processes; (c) abnormal functioning in the nervous system.
+Persistent pain can occur in the presence of the following conditions: (a) ongoing nociception (eg, an unhealed fracture), or persistent inflammation (eg, rheumatoid arthritis).
+One way in which inflammation is triggered is in response to lipopolysaccharides that are released from the cell walls of many bacteria - which activate the immune system's macrophages.
+These cells in turn, release "alarm" molecules which, together with algogenic substances such as bradykinin, serotonin, histamine, H+, K+, prostaglandins, leukotrines, nerve growth factors and neuropeptides, can cause pain.
+Two molecules, Cytokines and Tumour-necrosis factor [TNF], have powerful pro-inflammatory properties that can affect nearly all cell types and has a range of biological activities; (b) psychological factors such as somatization disorders, depression, or adverse operant learning processes; (c) abnormal functioning in the nervous system.
 Pain can arise from nonnoxious input, or from within the body when there is some functional disturbance in the nervous system (e.g., peripheral neuropathy).
 Neuropathic pain is generally used to refer to any acute or chronic pain syndrome in which the mechanism that sustains the pain is inferred to involve aberrant somatosensory processing in the peripheral nervous system or central nervous system.
 In neuropathic myofascial pain, structural factors exist as well, such as muscle shortening, degraded and weakened collagen, and trophic changes that contribute to the pain.